 The scores that voters give to the competitors are NOT multiplied by their ILDA membership category number of votes.

-First, Second and Third Place trophies have been manufactured prior to the ILDA Conference.
-For this reason, the trophies do have the winners' names engraved.
+First, Second and Third Place trophies will be manufactured prior to the ILDA Conference; the trophies will not have the winners' names engraved.

-The Laser Jockey winners' names will be listed at our website and in the final ILDA Awards Booklet PDF along with other ILDA Artistic Award winners, and the Laser Jockey award counts as a standard ILDA Artistic Award.
+The Laser Jockey winners' names will be listed along with other ILDA Artistic Award winners, and the Laser Jockey award counts as a standard ILDA Artistic Award.